 Replacing a driveway can be one of the costliest home improvements out there.
-That's why most homeowners opt to seal an old, cracked driveway at least one or two times before seriously considering replacement.
-Sealing asphalt has long been a standard project, but what if you have a concrete driveway?
-They get cracks and surface damage, just like asphalt.
-Turns out, the answer may be the same for both asphalt and concrete: rubber driveway coating.
+That's why many homeowners opt to seal an old, cracked driveway at least one or two times before seriously considering a replacement.

 Why Seal Your Driveway

-Like any plasticky surface coating, rubber driveway sealer sticks only if the underlying surface is clean and dry.
-Preparing an asphalt driveway requires just a thorough cleaning with a hose or pressure washer.
-Oily spots should be cleaned with a suitable degreasing cleaner, then rinsed thoroughly.
-Concrete surfaces should be washed with a muriatic acid solution, rinsed, then neutralized with sodium hydroxide and rinsed again.
-Let the driveway dry completely before sealing.
+- Let the driveway dry completely before sealing.
 Fill large cracks with a driveway caulk product that is compatible with the coating.
-It's easiest to apply the coating with a paint roller fitted with a long handle.
-You can also use a large paint brush for detail work and edges.
+It's easiest to apply the coating with a squeegee fitted with a long handle.
+You can also use a large paintbrush for detail work and edges.